jritenour/azure-migration/README.md

 Next steps:

 The last hard coded set of values are the VM's network configuration.
-I to add code to create a public ip & put a dialoge in front of it to set hostname and such.
+I need to add code to create a public ip & put a dialoge in front of it to set hostname and such.

 Also, currently the storage account & resource group dialogs are independent of each other - I need to set the SA dialog to be dependent on the resource group so that users can't select a storage account that's not in the selected resource group